-Jägerschnitzel means “hunter’s cutlets” in German, so why not adapt this Teutonic classic for dove breasts?
+Jägerschnitzel means “hunter’s cutlets” in German, so why not adapt this Teutonic classic for dove breast?

 What does it taste like?
 Damn good is what it tastes like.
-If your heat is high enough when you cook the dove cutlets, the center will still be pink in the center, like a dove should be.
+If your heat is high enough when you cook the dove breast, they will still be pink in the center, like a dove should be.
 And the mushroom gravy is, well gravy, man — and who doesn’t like gravy?

 I love using chanterelles with jägerschnitzel, as this is traditional.
 If you can find them, use chanties: They taste wonderful, almost fruity, and look pretty on the plate.
 But don’t let a lack of chanterelles put you off from making this recipe.
 Any mushroom will do.

 So give this one a go this dove season.
-And if you run out of doves before you get to it, use any old meat, pounded thin of course.
+And if you run out of dove breast before you get to it, use any old meat, pounded thin of course.
 You won’t be sorry if you do.

 - Breast meat from 12 to 16 doves